Body found off popular Maryland trail believed to be missing woman Rachel Morin; police investigating death as homicide

 The trail is located near the center of Bel Air, nearly 50 miles northeast of Baltimore.

-A GoFundMe pafe set up by Morin's sister Rebekah has raised more than $20,000.
+A GoFundMe page set up by Morin's sister Rebekah has raised more than $20,000.

 "This was not an accidentally death, and she did not go willingly and she deserves a funeral worthy of her her beauty," Rebekah Morin wrote.